Getting ready to buy a dog crate for your pooch?

-The downside to these ultra flexible, portable fabric crates won’t keep a determined dog inside – a rough chewer or clawer can make quick work of these crates, rendering them useless.
+The downside to these ultra-flexible, portable soft-sided crates won’t keep a determined dog inside — a rough chewer or clawer can make quick work of these crates, rendering them useless.

 For this reason, we only recommend them for calm, adult, dogs.
 They also can be quite difficult to clean, making them a bad choice for pups being housebroken.